-Clear out Your USBs and Other Portable Drives
+5. Clear out Your USB sticks and Other Portable Hard Drives

 A cluttered desktop on your PC or Mac can be really distracting and confusing.
-Organise everything into files and move those files into the appropriate corresponding folders in Finder or Start.
+Organise everything into files and move those files into the appropriate corresponding folders in Finder or the Start menu.

 If any of the furniture is broken beyond repair, however, consider getting it recycled if possible.

 If some pieces of furniture are maybe a little too big or you’ve never really made much use of them, consider giving them away, selling them or having a charity come and collect them.
-You’ll end up with more space or some lovely DIY’ed pieces.
+You’ll end up with more space or some lovely DIY pieces!

 Throw out any food that has expired or is very close to expiring and wipe down the whole pantry with a natural cleaning product.

 It’s a wonderfully warm, fuzzy feeling when your child opens their gifts but it’s not so great when they totally forget they exist!
-If your child hasn’t used the toy for over 6 months, consider giving them to goodwill.
+If your child hasn’t used a toy for over a year, consider giving it to goodwill.

 If they have holes, yes, you can sew them up, but if they’re truly worn and past their best, start using them as rags for cleaning or throw them out.
 New towels can make a bathroom or kitchen look that little bit fresher and you and your family will surely enjoy the feeling of them.